 DeAndre Hopkins is great, obviously the No. 1.
 Has Kirk shown enough to be the sure No. 2?
 Well, he’s still only 24, and the calcified remains of A.J.
 Green aren’t likely to matter much.
 On the other hand, Kirk is three years into a career and has a max of 709 yards.
 Rondale Moore, the team’s second-rounder, could easily become the No. 2 over Kirk, Green and the rest of the receivers in Arizona, and he could do it fast.

 Jackson’s got to be on his last chance in the league, even if “insanely fast and always a threat for a huge play” is forever appealing.
 Playing only eight games over two seasons and being 34 years old is not the recipe for a huge amount of faith in football circles.
 But the skill set Jackson offers when healthy is a different one than what Robert Woods and Cooper Kupp offer in Los Angeles, so he has a role.
 But Van Jefferson is still around, and the team also dropped a second-round pick on Louisville’s Tutu Atwell, who is absurdly tiny (by football standards) but also absurdly fast.
 If Atwell can develop and/or Jefferson pops, don’t be surprised if Jackson doesn’t even make it to Week 1.

 Daniel Kelley was a finalist for the FSWA award for Best Fantasy Football Series of 2019.
-He has worked at Pro Football Focus and SB Nation, and his novel, After Life, is available from all booksellers, with two sequels due in 2021
+He has worked at Pro Football Focus and SB Nation, and he has written a novel trilogy called AFTER LIFE, available now from all booksellers.